 Students desiring a Verification Statement from Pace University after completing a degree or coursework outside of the United States will need an equivalency report from one of the evaluation agencies approved by the Academy of Nutrition and Dietetics.
-More information can be found online.
+More information can be found on the Academy of Nutrition and Dietetics website.

-Validation of a foreign degree does not eliminate the need for verification of completion of Coordinated Program requirements.
-The Department Chair will evaluate the equivalency report and may request copies of course transcripts to determine which core knowledge requirements and competencies have been assessed.
+Validation of a foreign degree does not eliminate the need for verification of completion of coordinated program requirements.
+The department chair will evaluate the equivalency report and may request copies of course transcripts to determine which core knowledge requirements and competencies have been assessed.
 Because coursework and/or supervised practice experiences needed to complete program requirements may vary from program to program, students must complete the current requirements of the program from which they will receive the verification statement.
 Following this evaluation, the student will be advised regarding additional coursework and supervised practice necessary to meet the academic requirements for the Verification Statement.
 In addition, the following criteria must be met:

-- A minimum of 8 didactic courses (24 credits) must be taken within Pace's Coordinated MS Program - Any didactic courses that a student may receive a waiver for must have been completed within the past 10 years. - A minimum of 500 hours of supervised practice must be completed within Pace's Coordinated MS Program.
+• A minimum of 8 didactic courses (24 credits) must be taken within Pace's Coordinated MS Program.

+- Any didactic courses that a student may receive a waiver for must have been completed within the past 10 years. - A minimum of 500 hours of supervised practice must be completed within Pace's Coordinated MS Program.
 Students must also enroll in the seminar course aligned with the supervised practice rotation they are completing.
 Seminar courses do not count towards the minimum number of required didactic courses. - No waiver for clinical rotations will be granted.

-Verification Statements signed by the Department Chair will be issued after completion of all academic and supervised practice requirements.
+Verification Statements signed by the department chair will be issued after completion of all academic and supervised practice requirements.